CDB Side EffectsApril 14, 2019

-The cannabis plant is medically and therapeutically beneficial, and it contains different cannabinoids that each serve a unique purpose.
-Some of cannabis’s most recognizable cannabinoids include Cannabidiol (CBD), Tetrahydrocannabinol (THC), Cannabigerol (CBG), and Cannabinol (CBN).
-Each cannabinoid is useful, and they can positively improve one’s life.
+The marijuana plant offers a range of uses and contains different cannabinoids that each serve a unique purpose.
+Some of marijuana’s most recognizable cannabinoids include Cannabidiol (CBD), Tetrahydrocannabinol (THC), Cannabigerol (CBG), and Cannabinol (CBN).
+Each cannabinoid is useful, and unique.

-When the term ‘cannabis’ is used to describe a Cannabis Sativa plant, it refers to the plant being grown for its THC-rich psychoactive trichomes.
-When the term ‘hemp’ is used to describe a Cannabis Sativa plant, it refers to the plant containing very small amounts of THC.
+The term “cannabis” embodies both hemp and marijuana plants.
+When the term ‘marijuana’ is used to describe a Cannabis Sativa plant, it refers to the plant being grown for its THC-rich psychoactive trichomes.
+“Hemp” is in fact a cannabis plant that produces extremely low THC and high CBD flowers.
+Most CBD companies extract from these plants to create their products.
 Although hemp and cannabis are different, they also share similarities.

 Hemp is beneficial and useful too, especially industrial hemp.
-It serves a variety of purposes within the areas of food, health & wellness, and construction.
+It serves a variety of purposes within many important and prospering industries.
 It’s also commonly used to produce topical products and oils, paper, fuel, building materials, and even clothing.
-Additionally, many of hemp’s parts can be used as food such as its seeds.

-What else do cannabis and hemp have in common?
+What else does marijuana and hemp have in common?
 They can both extract CBD.
-The cannabinoid content may be different based on which plant CBD was extracted from.
+Depending on the exact plant from which it was extracted, tests will show that different plans produce unique variations of cannabinoids.
 Even if consumers can’t legally purchase cannabis-derived CBD, hemp-derived CBD is available in many shops and online stores.

 One main difference between these plants is the presence of psychoactive effects.
 Hemp plants are non-psychoactive.
 Thus, individuals cannot get high from consuming hemp-based products.
-However, if a cannabis plant contains THC, there’s certainly a chance of getting high post-cannabis consumption.
+However, if a marijuana plant contains THC, there’s certainly a chance of getting high postconsumption.

-Furthermore, cannabis and hemp-derived oils are both effective.
+Furthermore, marijuana and hemp-derived oils are both effective.
 But, hemp-derived oils don’t usually contain cannabinoids besides CBD.
-Oppositely, cannabis-derived oils typically contain additional cannabinoids that can help deliver more effective results.
+Oppositely, oils derived from marijuana typically contain additional cannabinoids that can help deliver more effective results.